PolyglotScott/Internal_Assessment_Extractor/Python/Internal_Assessment_Extractor/Readme.md

 ---

-*Thank you for checking out internall\_assessment\_extractor!
+*Thank you for checking out internal\_assessment\_extractor!
 Feel free to explore, use, and contribute.*